pixel

 Dependents

 You and your spouse must provide dependency information to the court.
-If one parent pays child outside their current marriage, the court will consider this in the child support case.
+If one parent pays child support outside their current marriage, the court will consider this in the child support case.

 Overnight Visits